juliendelplanque/MatplotLibBridge/repository/MatplotLibBridge.package/MLBLine.class/README.md

-I represent a 2-dimension line.
+I represent an abstract 2-dimensions line.
 I am used by certain kind of plots (e.g. MLBLinePlot).